 You can only pay £4,000 into your Lifetime ISA in a tax year.

 Example You could save £15,000 in a cash ISA, £2,000 in a stocks and shares ISA and £3,000 in an innovative finance ISA in one tax year.

 Example You could save £11,000 in a cash ISA, £2,000 in a stocks and shares ISA, £3,000 in an innovative finance ISA and £4,000 in a Lifetime ISA in one tax year.

 Your ISAs won’t close when the tax year finishes.
 You’ll keep your savings on a tax-free basis for as long as you keep the money in your ISA accounts.

 - savings in bank and building society accounts

 Stocks and shares ISAs can include:

 You can’t transfer any non-ISA shares you already own into an ISA unless they’re from an employee share scheme.

-Innovative finance ISAs can include peer-to-peer loans, which are loans that you give to other people or businesses without using a bank.
-You can’t transfer any peer-to-peer loans you’ve already made into an innovative finance ISA.
+You can’t transfer any peer-to-peer loans you’ve already made or crowdfunding debentures you already hold into an innovative finance ISA.

 If you have questions about the tax rules for ISAs, you can call the ISA Helpline.